 Oftentimes if your news is not pressing or significant enough to warrant a news conference or media briefing, you should still send out a news release.
 Keep in mind, however, that the newsrooms of America are inundated with news releases.
 The average editor may receive several hundred news releases in a typical week.
 Although no precise data has been collected, general opinion and observation indicate that only 10 to 20 percent of news releases submitted to the media are used in some way.
 If the news release is to survive as a conveyer of information, it must be issued with discretion—only if the information is really news.

 PSAs are brief messages that provide helpful information to the public, solicit support for a particular cause, and/or offer an organization’s free services.
 Unlike paid advertising, PSAs are carried free of charge by publications, radio and television stations in an effort to educate an audience and to encourage people to do something such as participate, call, write or contribute.
 Before attempting to place a PSA, determine whom you want to reach with your message.
 Then identify the publications and stations in your area that service that particular audience.
 Once you have determined the media outlets you want to target, contact the head of either the community development or public service department to find out the proper procedures for submitting PSAs.

 Guidelines for Placing Op-Eds

 Many newspapers provide a forum for opinions opposite the editorial page (“Op-Ed”) that address issues of concern to your community.
 Pitch letters can be effective tools to propose an op-ed column to a national publication.
 When your local education association or school is involved with and has a point to make on a major, newsworthy issue (such as trends in career and technical education), the op-ed page provides you with the chance to illustrate the value of the profession.
-Papers will occasionally publish a philosophical piece that may comment on a continuing problem, such as funding for education or an observation on society.

 Here are five general steps to follow when preparing an op-ed: